 We encourage a contemporary approach to the subject both through its methods of study, and the subject matter covered, but also explore the historical contexts of scientific discoveries.

-A new Science Department was opened in September 2017.
+A new Science Department was opened in September 2017, enabling our curriculum to flourish.

 - Learning journey